luraess/parallel-gpu-workshop-JuliaCon21/README.md

 ⤴️ [_back to workshop material_](#workshop-material)

 ### Distributed Julia computing using MPI
-As next step, let's see what are the minimal steps that would allow us to write an MPI-parallel code in Julia.
+As next step, let's see what are the minimal requirements that would allow us to write an MPI-parallel code in Julia.
 We will solve the following linear diffusion physics:
 ```julia
 for it = 1:nt
     qHx        .= .-λ*diff(H)/dx